grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 To add TraceQL panels to your dashboard, refer to the [Traces panel documentation](/docs/grafana/latest/panels-visualizations/visualizations/traces/).

+To learn more about Grafana dashboards, refer to the [Use dashboards documentation](/docs/grafana/latest/dashboards/use-dashboards/).

 {{% admonition type="note" %}}
 To use the TraceQL query editor in Grafana 9.3.2 and newer, you need to enable the `traceqlEditor` feature flag.